Programming Languages as Communication

 The Art of Doing Science and Engineering - Richard W. Hamming

-All programming languages are a compromise between being understandable by machines and being understandable by humans.
-Designing a good programming language requires as much of an undertanding of how humans communicate as it does the machine.
+Programming languages must be understandable by machines and humans.
+Designing a good programming language requires as much of an understanding of how humans communicate as it does the machine.